codescrum/active_poro/README.md

 #=> [flea_b] # simplified output, not actual output on the console
 ```

+This also works with has_one and belongs_to as expected.

 ## Contributing

 1. Fork it ( https://github.com/codescrum/active_poro/fork )